This page explains:

 - Variations in dates, editions, DOIs and web addresses

 - Examples of some common references in academic writing

 APA (6th ed.) requires page or paragraph numbers in in-text references for direct quotations and encourages the same for paraphrases.
+However, most science disciplines do not require page or paragraph numbers except for direct quotations.
 For specific details, check with the unit co-ordinator in your discipline?

 Below are examples of referencing based on variation in authors.

 Click to expand:Single author

 The idea of progress is much overrated (Addington, 1994).

 Addington (1994) states that . . .